SolarNetwork/solarnode-handbook/docs/developers/settings/specifier.md

 ## Dynamic List

 A Dynamic List setting allows the user to manage a list of homogeneous items, adding or subtracting items as desired.
 The items can be literals like strings, or arbitrary objects that define their own settings.
-In the SolarNode GUI a dynamic list setting is rendered as a pair of HTML buttons to remove and add items, like this:
+In the SolarNode UI a dynamic list setting is rendered as a pair of HTML buttons to remove and add items, like this:

 ![Dynamic list setting in an HTML form](../../images/developers/settings/dynamic-list-setting.png){width=198}